 But you do need to be careful of two things when mounting in the rear.

-First, make sure your antenna has at a MINIMUM 1/3 of the length about the roofline.
+First, make sure your antenna has a MINIMUM of 1/3 of the length above the roofline.
 If you don't have at least this much showing, you're likely going to have some noticeable performance issues.

 Secondly, be aware that for Jeeps with fiberglass or soft tops there's a greater likelihood of having less than top-notch performance compared to mounting the antenna in the front of the vehicle.